jlwatson/tock/doc/reference/trd-radio.md

 is already started (or in the process), `start` MUST return FAIL.
 I.e., if software calls `start` twice, the second call would return FAIL.
-Software can tell when the radio has completed initialization by caling `started`.
+Software can tell when the radio has completed initialization by caling `is_on`.

 The `stop` function returns the radio to a low-power state.
 The function returns SUCCESS if the radio will transition to a low-power state and FAIL if it will not.
-Software can tell when the radio has turned off by calling `started`.
+Software can tell when the radio has turned off by calling `is_on`. `stop` takes an additional `allow_cancel` flag; if true, the radio MAY abort going into sleep mode and return ECANCEL to the power client.

 The `is_on` function returns whether the radio is in a powered-on state.
 If the radio is on and can send/receive packets, it MUST return